Rauisuchia: Cladistics

 Despite its inclusion as an informal grouping in numerous phylogenetic studies, "Rauisuchia" has never received a formal definition.
 Most analyses in the past decade have found "Rauisuchia" to be a paraphyletic grouping, including all studies with a large sample size.
 Those that found the possibility that it was a natural group produced only weak support for this hypothesis.
 In his large 2011 analysis of archosaurian relationships, Nesbitt recommended that the term "Rauisuchia" be abandoned.

 In a study of the ctenosauriscid Arizonasaurus, paleontologist Sterling Nesbitt defined a clade of rauisuchians called "Group X".
-This group includes Arizonasuchus, Lotosaurus, Sillosuchus, Shuvosaurus, and Effigia.
+This group includes Arizonasaurus, Lotosaurus, Sillosuchus, Shuvosaurus, and Effigia.
 One distinguishing feature of Group X is their lack of osteoderms, which are common among many other crurotarsans.
 Many more features are found in the pelvis, including fully fused sacral vertebrae and a long, thin crest on the ilium called the supra-acetabular crest.
 Additionally, many members of Group X have smooth frontal and nasal bones, which make up the upper portion of the rostrum.
 In other "rauisuchians" and many other crurotarsans, this area has bumps and ridges.
 "Group X" is now termed Poposauroidea.

 Nesbitt later erected another clade, "Group Y", in 2007.
 Group Y falls within Group X to include Sillosuchus, Shuvosaurus, and Effigia.
 Group Y is diagnosed by the presence of four or more sacral vertebrae with fully fused neural arches, which is also seen in theropod dinosaurs (a case of evolutionary convergence).
 In addition, the cervical vertebrae that make up the neck are strongly amphicoelus, meaning that they are concave at both ends.
 The fourth trochanter, a ridge of bone on the femur for muscle attachment seen in nearly all archosaurs, is absent in Group Y. "Group Y" is now termed Shuvosauridae.